-- Teach the content in the order presented in HSC Biology, Modules 1-4.
-This will ensure foundation knowledge is covered before students need to apply the information to more complex topics. - Have students refer to Chapter 1: Working Scientifically, as the need arises, or before attempting an activity that addresses a specific skill (e.g. drawing a line graph).
-These activities can be assigned as homework, or they can be completed in class. - Encourage peer-to-peer learning by assigning students into groups of mixed abilities when carrying out group research projects or practical investigations. - Activities that manipulate data using formulas may be supported by spreadsheets on BIOZONE's Resource Hub.
+- Teach the content in the order presented in HSC Biology, Modules 5-8.
+This will ensure foundation knowledge is covered before students need to apply the information to more complex topics. - Encourage peer-to-peer learning by assigning students to groups of mixed abilities when carrying out group research projects or practical investigations. - Activities that manipulate data using formulae may be supported by spreadsheets on BIOZONE's Resource Hub.
 You can tailor how you use the spreadsheets and students can analyse the data sets provided (including graphs) to save time. - Extend students' scientific vocabulary by encouraging them to look up unfamiliar words in the glossary (Appendix 1). - Use BIOZONE WORLD to introduce an activity and give any direction required.
 It can be used to review answers in class or on-line quickly and efficiently.
 Choose when and how you reveal the answers.
 To promote student discussion, reveal answers only once the students have shared their ideas.
 Reveal all the answers if you want the students to self mark their own work.